 NOTE: THIS POST HAS BEEN SPONSORED AND/OR CONTAINS AFFILIATE LINKS THROUGH WHICH I EARN A COMMISSION AT NO ADDITIONAL COST TO YOU.
 SUPPORT A WOMAN-OWNED SMALL BUSINESS (LIKE MINE!)
 TODAY.
 (P.S.
 ALL VIEWS EXPRESSED ARE MY OWN.
 OF COURSE.)

 TABLE OF CONTENTS > Click to open

 Our 7-Day Portugal Itinerary Route

-Take this outline and make it yours.
-Head north to Porto.
+Take this outline for my one week Portugal itinerary and make it yours.
+Head to Porto or other destinations in northern Portugal.
 Or opt for Madeira instead of the Azores.
 Whatever you do, just do you and enjoy yourself.

 - Tour downtown Lisbon for a couple days.